Real-time Human Finger Pointing Recognition and Estimation for Robot Directives Using a Single Web-Camera

-The proposed \pne for pointing estimation encodes the multi-channel image $C_j$ to acquire an estimated feature vector $\tve{v}_j=\Gamma(C_j)$. \pne is based on an eight-layers ConvNeXt encoder \cite{liu2022convnet}.
-The key innovation of ConvNeXt is its use of channel groups within the network for efficient capturing of diverse features in input images.
-By combining different types of convolutions within a block, ConvNeXt can capture both low-level and high-level features while maintaining a low computational cost.
+The proposed PointingNet-E for pointing estimation encodes the multi-channel image $C_j$ to acquire an estimated feature vector $\tve{v}_j=\Gamma(C_j)$.
+PointingNet-E is based on an eight-layers ConvNeXt encoder \cite{liu2022convnet}.
+The key innovation of ConvNeXt is its use of channel groups within the network to capture diverse features in input images efficiently.
+ConvNeXt can capture low-level and high-level features while maintaining a low computational cost by combining different types of convolutions within a block.
 We modify the ConvNeXt to include skip-connections.
 That is, the output of layer $i$ is passed to layer $i+1$ and also concatenated with the output of layer $i+2$ after down-sampling.
 These multiple pathways provide a form of redundancy that enables advanced information sharing and makes the network more robust to noisy or incomplete data.

-The output of the ConvNeXt encoder is further passed through three different Fully-Connected Neural-Network (FC-NN) blocks.
+The output of the ConvNeXt encoder is further passed through three different Fully Connected Neural Network (FC-NN) blocks.
 Preliminary results have shown that it is significantly more accurate to estimate each feature in pointing vector $\ve{v}_i$ with a designated FC-NN rather than with a single FC-NN for all features.
 Hence, each of the three FC-NN blocks outputs either angle $\beta_i$, angle $\gamma_i$ or position $\ve{p}_i$ of pointing feature vector $\ve{v}_i$.
-All FC-NN's consist of four FC layers having Rectifier Linear Unit (ReLU) activation functions in between.
-However, only the FC-NN's of the angles have a Sigmoid activation function at the output.
-The model is trained to minimize a loss function summing the Root Mean Square Error (RMSE) and Mean Squared Error (MSE) of the angles and position, respectively, over dataset $\mathcal{P}$.
-In conclusion, given an image $I_j$ with exhibited pointing, depth estimation $D_j$ and binary arm mask $B_j$ are extracted so to estimate the feature vector $\tve{v}_j=\Gamma(C_j)$.
+All FC-NNs consist of four FC layers having Rectifier Linear Unit (ReLU) activation functions in between.
+However, only the FC-NNs of the angles have a Sigmoid activation function at the output.
+The model is trained to minimize a loss function summing the Root Mean Square Error (RMSE) and Mean Absolute Error (MAE) of the angles and position, respectively, over dataset $\mathcal{P}$.
+Hence, the loss function is defined by